 Dina Finnegan is the Marketing Manager at McChrystal Group, where she is responsible for supporting all company marketing and public relations efforts.

-Prior to joining McChrystal Group, Dina worked in commercial real estate at a boutique investment sales company as well as a large debt brokerage firm.
+Prior to joining McChrystal Group, Dina worked in commercial real estate at Greysteel, a boutique investment sales company, as well as Meridian Capital Group, a large debt brokerage firm based in New York City.
 In both positions, she was charged with developing and managing company public relations, advertising, social media, events, and presentations.

 Dina attended Susquehanna University where she received her Bachelor of Arts in Corporate Communications with a minor in Advertising.
-While in college, she completed a short study abroad trip in Northern Ireland where she worked with the youth in the area to promote peace.
+While in college, she completed a short study abroad trip in Northern Ireland where she worked with the youth in the area affected by a long period of turmoil.

 Prior to joining the firm, Dmitry spent more than 10 years in government service.
 During that time, he served as the Director for Eastern Europe at the National Security Council and as Deputy Chief of Staff to the Secretary General of the North Atlantic Treaty Organization (NATO).
 Dmitry also supported the Special Envoy for the Coalition to Counter ISIL, as Director for Strategic Planning and served at the Pentagon and the U.S. Embassy in Ukraine.
 He is the recipient of the State Department’s Superior and Meritorious Honor Awards.